klich3/s3-cloudfornt/README.md

-# S3 Upload & CloudFront Invalidation of last Distribution
+# Script for deploy your static site to S3 and recresh CloudFront Invalidation of last Distribution

-If you have your static websites allocated on S3 Buscket / CloadFront, and needs autoupload / replace files on your bucket?
-This script is for add on your NPM project for upload files deleting all oldest and creating distribution invalidation for create new cache.
+It is a script that allows you to upload / deploy a static website deploy with a command.
+For this you need to have the Amazon CLI tool installed.
+You have to get it on your local machine, in package.json you put the profile name, and the target Backit.
+What it does is to upload the content and update cache in CloudFront.

 ## Instalation